DhruvSrikanth/NeuralArtisticRecreation-CLI-Tool/README.md

-# Proposals
-My ideas for my final project are...

-1. Project idea #1: (This is the idea that I am going to be moving forward with) I would like to create an API to enable people to experience the art of their choosing on a more personal level.
-It will have methods to -
-	(i) Convert an input image to an stylized image by the artist and in the theme of their choosing.
-The style (artist style and color style) will be used in recreating the input image as a stylized output.
-This can be done through neural style transfer.
-	(ii) Apply certain filters (like invert, black-and-white) to the stylized image to further customize the art to the users choosing.

-For example, recreating a picture of the Chicago skyline, as if it was painted in the same way as Van Gogh’s The Starry Night.

-2. Project idea #2:
-I would like to engage in exploratory data analysis on a dataset containing details on Netflix shows and movies.
-I hope to answer some of the following questions -
-	(i) How are TV shows and movies received in comparison to one another?
-	(ii) What time of year is an optimal time to push out a new feature (show or movie)?
-	(iii) What kinds of content are the highest rated?
-And why?
-	(iv) What are the top countries consuming such content?

-3.

----

 # Project - "Neural Artistic Recreation"

 1. Project Idea - I would like to create an API to enable people to experience the art of their choosing on a more personal level.